-This ensures that the IPRoute2 binaries will install into /sbin.
+This option overrides the default DESTDIR of /usr, so that that the IPRoute2 binaries will be installed into / sbin.
 This is the correct location according to the FHS, because some of the IPRoute2 binaries are used by the CLFS-Bootscripts package.